Guide: How To Write A Joining Letter

 I am writing this letter to inform you that I accept your employment offer for the position of ‘Lead Designer - Publications'.
-I will be starting on Monday, 28th June, 2021 at 10:00 AM.*
+I would be starting on Monday, 28th June, 2021 at 10:00 AM.

 I am excited to have received this opportunity and look forward to working with you.